 Traditionally the Pomodoro Technique uses intervals of 25 minutes of work followed by a 5 minute break between each work interval.
-However, for younger children the amount of work time may need to be adjusted to 15 or 20 minutes, with breaks in between.
-It’s important to ensure that the break times only last for the designated amount of time, and that children get back to work once break time is over.
+However, for younger children the amount of work time may need to be adjusted to 15 or 20 minutes.
+It’s important that the break times only last for the designated amount of time.
+However, once that break time ends, children should get back to work.

-You could also turn the Pomodoro Technique into a game, making it even more effective.
-Have children compete against their siblings or personal best to see who can get the most “Pomodoros” or blocks of time successfully completed in a single day, a week, or a month.
+You could also turn the Pomodoro Technique into a game to make it even more effective.
+Have children compete to see who can get the most “Pomodoros” or blocks of time successfully completed in a single day, a week, or a month.

 Encourage “Why?” and “What If?”
 Questions

 The world is changing rapidly, as technology continues to evolve.
-The process of learning must not stop after high school or college graduation, so instilling a love of learning in your youngsters is of utmost importance.
+The process of learning doesn’t stop after high school or college graduation.
+So instilling a love of learning in your youngsters will set them up for success.

 One of the fundamental keys to being a good learner is knowing how to ask the right questions.
 Encourage your children to ask questions, both in class and at home.